 Hours | Monday – Saturday: 9:30am – 7:30pm | Sunday: Closed

 4) Feira da Ladra

-With a name that literally translates as the “thieves fair”, Feira da Ladra is Lisboa’s oldest and most vibrant flea market.
+With a name that literally translates as the “thieves fair,” Feira da Ladra is Lisboa’s oldest and most vibrant flea market.
 The vendors here specialise in antiques and second-hand items including jewellery (that is begging to be layered), ceramics (that might need a bit of a dust), and old coins (that can’t be used in circulation but look shiny!).
 There is definitely a lot of junk here (more so than the flea markets in Berlin), but I was able to score a couple of necklaces.
 If you are looking for homewares (decorations, vintage cups, intricate frames) this place would be dope, as these were the types of loot that I saw the most.
-Even if you don’t have a need to carry frames in your suitcase, the location itself is worth a visit.
+Even if you don’t need to carry frames in your suitcase, the location itself is worth a visit.
 Feira da Ladra is located between the splendid Panteão Nacional (the Pantheon) and the imposing church of São Vicente (near which the famous Tram 28 stops).
-But that’s not all: if you go a little bit more up hill, deeper into the flea market and pass the Panteão Nacional, you will reach a lovely park (the Jardim Botto Machado) from which you will get a stunning view over the rooftops of the Alfama district and the Tagus River.
+But that’s not all: if you go a little bit more uphill, deeper into the flea market and pass the Panteão Nacional, you will reach a lovely park (the Jardim Botto Machado) from which you will get a stunning view over the rooftops of the Alfama district and the Tagus River.

 Feira da Ladra, Campo de Santa Clara, Lisboa, Portugal

 Hours | Tuesday: 6am – 2pm and Saturday: 6am – 5pm